 Keep active: Less pre-dinner surfing and more after dinner strolling!
 While you might reduce your exercise regime over the festive period don’t stop completely.
 Not a gym bunny, no problem try a little exercise each day from housework to walking to the bus stop or even better take the family for a stroll.

-Avoid Grandpas knee: Break up the enthusiasm for the new scalextric into bite size pieces, try kneeling on a cushion, and make sure there is a nearby sofa to help you get up off floor!
+Avoid Grandpas’ knee: Break up the enthusiasm for the new Scalextric into bite-size pieces, try kneeling on a cushion, and make sure there is a nearby sofa to help you get up off the floor!
 Or leave it to the youngsters, sit correctly in a nearby chair for viewing and enjoy a sherry – okay not great for your health but at least you will be sitting properly.